Mayfield GAA: History

-Club Foundation
+Club foundation

-Mayfield GAA Club was formed in 1893, with Michael Fleming as the first secretary of the club.
-The club competed at both Minor and Junior level in the early years with victories in various feiseanna and tournaments to which they had been invited.
+Mayfield GAA Club was formed in 1893 and competed, at both Minor and Junior level, with victories during its early years in several feiseanna and tournaments.
 The club entered a trial period of merging with local clubs, Brian Dillon's and Sarsfields in 1903 to form a senior team.
-However, following various arguments and quarrels between members of each club, the trial period ended and each club went back to representing its respective area.
+However, following several quarrels between members of each club, the trial period ended and each club went back to representing its respective area.

-The Club’s progress mostly stopped following World War I, along with many other clubs throughout the country, as the members and players were constantly harassed and subsequently arrested by the British Forces.
-Another amalgamation was attempted between local clubs in the Mayfield and surrounding are in 1922.
-On this occasion, Mayfield declined to merge because of the failed attempt at amalgamation in 1903.
+The club's progress mostly stopped following World War I, along with other GAA clubs throughout the country, as the club's members were harassed and arrested by British Forces.
+Another amalgamation was attempted between local clubs in the Mayfield and surrounding area in 1922.
+Mayfield declined to merge because of the earlier failed attempt at amalgamation in 1903.

 1920–1969

-Mayfield affiliated with the newly established City Division in the 1920s and made great progress in this decade, culminating in the winning of the City Division Junior Hurling Championship for the first time in 1935.
-The Club retained these titles in the three years that followed.
+Mayfield affiliated with the newly established City Division in the 1920s and won the City Division Junior Hurling Championship for the first time in 1935.
+The club retained these titles in the three years that followed.
 The 1935 Cork Junior Hurling Championship final between Mayfield and Castlemartyr, became famous in that this final was played four times and never brought to conclusion.
-The County Board decided that no medals would be presented and both teams were suspended.
+The Cork County Board decided that no medals would be presented and both teams were suspended.
 Following the victories of the 1930s, many players retired from hurling which led to a lean period on the playing field.
 1954 saw the first Mayfield Junior Football Team being entered into the City Division Junior Championship and League.
-This team did not have to wait too long for success, as in 1959, they tasted success in the City Division Junior ‘A’ Football Championship, beating St. Nicholas’ in the final.
+In 1959, they won the City Division Junior A Football Championship, beating St. Nicholas' in the final.

-In 1962, the Club moved the clubhouse to its present day location on Kerry Road.
-The club tasted success in hurling in the City Division Junior ‘A’ Hurling Championship in 1967, after a 32 year gap.
-The success of the Club’s underage structure was beginning to show as many of these players had begun with the Club in Street League competition ten years previous.
-Thy reached the County Final in 1969, but ultimately came up short against an excellent Kanturk side in what was a magnificent final.
+In 1962, the club moved the clubhouse to its present day location on Kerry Road.
+The club had success in hurling in the City Division Junior A Hurling Championship in 1967, after a 32 year gap.
+They reached the County Final in 1969, but were defeated by Kanturk.